mathreader/mathreader.github.io/_pages/about.md

   - /about.html
 ---

 I am a senior undergraduate student at Cornell University, double majoring in mathematics and computer science.
-I am broadly interested in the mathematical foundations of machine learning, including optimization, numerical analysis, and geometric deep learning.
+I am broadly interested in the mathematical foundations of machine learning, including optimization, numerical analysis, statistics, and geometric deep learning.

 Email: qj46@cornell.edu